mui/material-ui/docs/data/base/components/modal/modal.md

 The `Modal` component renders its `children` node in front of a backdrop component.
 This lets you create a window that your users must interact with before continuing in the parent application.
 Features:

-- 💄 Manages modal stacking when one-at-a-time just isn't enough.
+- 💄 Manages modal stacking when more than one is needed
-- 🔐 Creates a backdrop, for disabling interaction below the modal.
+- 🔐 Creates a backdrop to disable interaction with the rest of the app
-- 🔐 It disables scrolling of the page content while open.
+- 🔐 Disables page scrolling while open
-- ♿️ It properly manages focus; moving to the modal content, and keeping it there until the modal is closed.
+- ♿️ Manages focus correctly between the modal and its parent app
-- ♿️ Adds the appropriate ARIA roles automatically.
+- ♿️ Adds the appropriate ARIA roles automatically

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}